Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars

-\textbf{Mobile AR Application.} Our model is also designed to facilitate real-time animation on mobile devices, striking a balance between advanced animation techniques and efficient rendering.
+\textbf{Mobile AR Application.} Our framework is designed to facilitate real-time animation on mobile devices.
 Offline, we use the 3D Generation Network $\mathcal{G}(\cdot)$ from the pipeline shown in Fig.~\ref{fig:img2avatar} to initially generate a base set of Gaussians for the avatar in a rest pose $\theta_{\text{rest}}$, along with specific Gaussian sets corresponding to each component of the expression features $f_\text{drive}$.
 On the mobile device, we use a face tracker, such as \textit{Mediapipe}'s BlazeFace tracker~\cite{Bazarevsky2019BlazeFaceSN}, to generate a list of blendshape weights $f_{\text{bs}} \in \mathbb{R}^{16}$.
 We leverage these weights to animate the avatar through linear interpolation between the parameters of each feature component:

 $K$ represents the number of driving features, and can be tuned to balance expression detail and speed.
 For compatibility with Mediapipe, we choose $K=16$.
 The final rendering of the Gaussians $\theta_\text{mobile}$ takes place in WebGL, offering efficient rendering while retaining high visual fidelity.
 To demonstrate this capability, we developed a JavaScript application that allows users to control their avatars directly in their browsers.